Ottawa Headhunter - David Perry

 The son of an officer in the Royal Canadian Navy, David was born in Quebec City with heart complications that should have ended his life before it started.
 But against all odds he survived one-of-a-kind heart surgery in Denver Colorado in 1971 developing a doggedly optimistic strength along the way.
 And although David’s keen understanding of both business and people was obvious from an early age, (he started his first company at age 8 and sold it to a school mate when he was hospitalized for 9 months) it wasn’t until a few years into a career as a manager for Consumers Distributing that he accidentally stumbled into his first search.

-It was the beginning of an ’empire’.
+It was the beginning of an ’empire’ for the Ottawa headhunter.
 As managing partner for Perry-Martel International, David has billed more than 60,000 hours during 35+ years of recruiting and executive search projects which have totaled more than $400M in salary.

 His first hire, years ago, set the tone for a career and business that could politely be described as unconventional.
 Stepping into a new role as store manager at the former Consumers Distributing, David was brought in to deal with ongoing management and labor issues.
 It wasn’t long before under-performing staff threatened to quit their jobs collectively, so David replaced them all in one fell swoop by recruiting an entire swing-shift team he’d been scouting from a nearby McDonald’s.
 After noticing their seamless teamwork during one of his lunch breaks, he had scouted them for weeks before approaching each one individually.
 And when the day came, he ended up firing and hiring 25 people in one shot.
 The store hit its largest profit ever the next quarter and won three national sales contests.
 This would be David’s first “lift-out”.